Crunchyroll-Community/CrunchyComments/README.md

 # Crunchy Comments <img src="src/icons/icon128.png" alt="logo"/>

-A browser extension that adds community comments to Crunchyroll anime series and episodes using Disqus.
+A browser extension that adds a comments section to Crunchyroll anime and episodes using Disqus.
 Discuss your favorite shows with other anime fans!

 ## Features
 - Comment on any Crunchyroll anime series or episode